 - 12. In addition to the above information required for Production Permit applications, an application for a Transport Permit must contain the following information: - a.
-Information describing the projected effect of the proposed transporting of water on aquifer conditions, including flow at Barton Springs, depletion, subsidence, or effects on existing permit holders or other groundwater users within the District.
+Information describing the projected effect of the proposed transporting of water on aquifer conditions, including flow at Barton

+Springs, depletion, subsidence, or effects on existing permit holders or other groundwater users within the District.

 - b.
 Information describing the availability of water in the proposed receiving area during the period for which the water transport is requested. - c.
 A description of the indirect costs and economic and social impacts associated with the proposed transporting of water. - d.
 Any proposed plan of the applicant to mitigate adverse hydrogeologic, social, or economic impacts of the proposed transporting of water in the District. - e.
 A description of how the proposed transport is addressed in any approved regional water plan(s) and the certified District Management Plan. - f.
-A technical description of the facilities to be used for transportation of water and a time schedule for any construction thereof.

-B. Notice.

-- 1. Applicants must provide public notice for the following types of permit applications: - a.
-All new individual Production Permit applications for more than two million gallons; - b.
-Well Drilling Authorizations or Modification applications for wells with anticipated annual pumpage of more than two million gallons; - c.
-Notice of intent to transport any groundwater out of the District; - d.
+A technical description of the facilities to be used for transportation of water and a time schedule for any construction thereof. - B. Notice. - 1.
+Applicants must provide public notice for the following types of permit applications: - a.
+All new individual Production Permit applications for more than two million gallons to be produced from the Edwards Aquifer; - b.
+All new individual Production Permit applications for more than 650,000 gallons to be produced from any of the Trinity Aquifers; - c.
+Well Drilling Authorizations or Modification applications for wells with anticipated annual pumpage of more than two million gallons from the Edwards Aquifer; - d.
+Well Drilling Authorizations or Modification applications for wells with anticipated annual pumpage of more than 650,000 gallons from any of the Trinity Aquifers; - e.
+Notice of intent to transport any groundwater out of the District; - f.
 All major permit amendments, as defined in Section 3-1.9 of these Rules;